Van Poortvliet hoping to emulate hero Youngs

 The Tigers' number nine says wagered card games have been supplementing intense training sessions to enhance the togetherness in the group.

 "Steve [Borthwick] is massive on being [at the top of our game] when we are in training, but then also enjoying our downtime," added Van Poortvliet.
-"I love being around the social [side], playing darts, pool and a lot of cards.
+"I love being around the social [side], playing darts, pool and a lot of cards."

-"Gin Rummy is really kicking off and they are becoming wagered games now.
-I have lost a little bit of money so far but it's good fun and we enjoy it."

 England begin their World Cup campaign against Argentina on 9 September in Marseille, following a series of four warm-up games.

-Borthwick's men travel to Cardiff to face Wales on 5 August, and van Poortvliet says the rivalry between the countries will not wane given the friendly status of the game.
+Borthwick's men travel to Cardiff to face Wales on 5 August, and Van Poortvliet says the rivalry between the countries will not wane given the friendly status of the game.

 "We want to win these games in pre-season," he said.